cmake-basis/BASIS/doc/install.rst

 .. option:: -DMATLAB_DIR:PATH

-  Specify installation root directory of MATLAB.
+  Specify installation root directory of MATLAB_.
 This variable is only available if BUILD_TESTING was set to ON and setting it can be omitted.
-If a MATLAB installation was specified, however, the tests for the build of binaries using the MATLAB Compiler or the MEX script respectively can be run.
+If a MATLAB installation was specified, however, the tests for the build of binaries using the `MATLAB Compiler`_ or the MEX_ script respectively can be run.

 .. option:: -DDEFAULT_TEMPLATE:PATH

     Path to the directory and version of the default mad-libs style text substitution project template that will be installed with BASIS.
-See the :doc:`Template Customization How-To <howto/create-custom-template>` for details.
+See the :doc:`Template Customization How-To <howto/use-and-customize-templates>` for details.

 .. option:: -DINSTALL_ALL_TEMPLATES:BOOL